Jyotisulakhe/topSecretLinks_OpeninApp/README.md

 # OpenInApp Web Application Automation

-This project automates key functionalities on the OpenInApp web application using Selenium WebDriver with Java.
-The automation script simulates user interactions on a mobile browser (Chrome or Safari) and covers creating resource links using the TopSecret Link feature and sharing these links on Instagram.
+This project automates key functionalities of the OpenInApp web application using Selenium WebDriver with Java.
+The automation scripts are designed to simulate user interactions in a Chrome browser, including the creation of resource links through the TopSecret Link feature, sharing these links on Instagram, and leveraging the Earn Money feature.
+This project aims to ensure these features perform seamlessly, enhancing the overall user experience.

 ## Table of Contents
 - [Overview](#overview)